-Researchers have made a new miniaturized light detector to measure features of quantum light in more detail than ever before.
-The device, made from two silicon chips working together, was used to measure the unique properties of “squeezed” quantum light at record-high speeds.
+Researchers have developed a new miniaturized light detector to measure quantum light features in greater detail.
+The device, constructed from two working silicon chips, measured the unique properties of “squeezed” quantum light at record-breaking speeds.

-Harnessing the unique properties of quantum physics promises novel routes to outperform the current state-of-the-art in computing, communication, and measurement.
-Silicon photonics – where light is used as the carrier of information in silicon micro-chips – is an exciting avenue towards these next-generation technologies.
+Using the unique properties of quantum physics to outperform the current state-of-the-art in computing, communication, and measurement promises new paths.
+Silicon photonics, which uses light as an information carrier in silicon microchips, is an exciting path toward these next-generation technologies.

-Squeezed quantum light is a very useful effect.
-It can be used in quantum communications and quantum computers and has already been used by the LIGO and Virgo gravitational wave observatories to improve their sensitivity, helping to detect exotic astronomical events such as black hole mergers.
-So, improving the ways we can measure it can have a big impact.
+The effect of squeezed quantum light is extremely useful.
+It can be used in quantum communications and quantum computers.
+It has already been used to improve the sensitivity of the LIGO and Virgo gravitational wave observatories, allowing them to detect exotic astronomical events such as black hole mergers.
+As a result, improving how we measure it can have a significant impact.

 To detect the weak quantum features of light, detectors designed for ultra-low electronic noise are required for measuring squeezed light.
 However, the speed at which such detectors can measure signals has previously been limited – approximately one thousand million cycles per second.

 It directly impacts the processing speed of emerging information technologies such as optical computers and low-light communications.
 The faster you can perform calculations and transmit data, the higher the bandwidth of your detector.